 Odometer tampering complaints should be addressed to the Attorney General Consumer Protection Division.

-To report a smoking vehicle visit the Smoking Vehicle Program at Texas Commission on Environmental Quality or call toll free 1-800-453-SMOG 7664).
+To report a smoking vehicle statewide, visit the Smoking Vehicle Program or call, toll-free (800) 453-SMOG (7664).

 State law requires vehicle owners to display two license plates, one at the exterior front and one at the exterior rear of the vehicle.
 Plates must be securely fastened in the horizontal position of not less than 12 inches from the ground, measuring from the bottom.
 Texas Administration Code, Texas Department of Motor Vehicles, 217.22